History of Linda McMahon in Timeline

 2007: Donation to Donald J. Trump Foundation

-In 2007, following Donald Trump's appearance at WrestleMania 23, the McMahons donated $5 million to the Donald J. Trump Foundation.
+In 2007, after Donald Trump appeared at WrestleMania 23, the McMahons donated $5 million to the Donald J. Trump Foundation in addition to the payment for the appearance.

 In July 2008, WWE changed its TV parental guidelines rating from TV-14 to TV-PG.

-In December 2008, at a UBS Media Conference, Linda McMahon described the new TV-PG rating as a marketing strategy to attract younger fans and create loyalty to the brand, which resulted in a ban on chair shots to the head, sex scenes, blood, and vulgar language.
+In December 2008, Linda McMahon described the new TV-PG rating as a marketing strategy to attract a young generation of wrestling fans and create loyalty to the brand.

 In 2008, the McMahons donated over $8 million to the Fishburne Military School, Sacred Heart University, and East Carolina University.